Lloyds insurance market appoints its first female CEO

 “Her CEO experience, underwriting background, international experience and operational skills, together with her knowledge of the Lloyd’s market, make Inga the ideal Chief Executive for Lloyd‘s,” said Lloyd’s chairman John Nelson.

-Beale inherits a 325-year-old institution in the midst of a modernization drive started by her predecessor.
+Beale inherits a 325-year-old institution in the midst of a modernisation drive started by her predecessor.

 Ward introduced new technology and launched a push to make Lloyd’s relevant in the rapidly growing economies of Asia and Latin America.